Dorridge railway station: Services

+2 West Midlands Railway services operate Monday to Friday evenings to Leamington Spa.

+On Sundays there is an hourly service starting here running to/from Stourbridge Junction.

 Platforms

 The station has 3 platforms.
 Platform 1 serves southbound Chiltern Railways and West Midlands Railway services to Leamington Spa, London Marylebone and Stratford-upon-Avon.
 Platform 2 serves northbound trains towards Birmingham, Stourbridge Junction and Kidderminster from the south and platform 3 is used by local West Midlands Railway services that originate/terminate here on the line towards Birmingham, Stourbridge and Worcester.

 1963 crash

 On 15 August 1963 three train crew died in the Knowle and Dorridge rail crash.
 The three fatalities occurred when a signalman's error in Knowle and Dorridge signal box allowed an express train to collide at 20 mph with a freight train in the station, killing the express train crew.